ChristopherBrum/Networking/transport_layer/questions.md

   - What is flow control in terms of the TCP protocol?
   - What does congestion avoidance do?
   - What is HOL blocking?
+  - What are the downsides to TCP?
 - User Datagram Protocol(UDP)
   - What's a major difference of UDP and TCP?
   - Whats the PDU for the UDP protocol?
   - What _doesn't_ UDP do when compared to TCP?
-  - What's positives does UDP have if less reliable than TCP?
+  - What's positives does UDP have over TCP?